-Potential investors and sellers of Bonds should be aware that they may be required to pay stamp taxes or other documentary taxes or fiscal duties or charges in accordance with the laws and practices of the country where the Bonds are transferred.
+Potential investors and sellers of Bonds should be aware that they may be required to pay stamp taxes or other documentary taxes or fiscal duties or charges in accordance with the laws and practices of the country where the Bonds are transferred or other jurisdictions.
 In addition, payments of interest on the Bonds, or income derived from the Bonds, may be subject to taxation, including withholding taxes, in the jurisdiction of the Issuer, in the jurisdiction of the Holder of Bonds, or in other jurisdictions in which the Holder of Bonds is required to pay taxes.
 Any such tax consequences may have an impact on the net income received from the Bonds.

 The statements herein regarding taxation are based on the laws in force as at the date of this Prospectus and are subject to any changes in law.
-The following summary does not purport to be a comprehensive description of all the tax considerations which may be relevant to a decision to purchase, own or dispose of, the Bonds.
-Each prospective Holder or beneficial owner of Bonds should consult its tax adviser as to the tax consequences of any investment in, or ownership, disposition of and receiving payment of interest, principal and/or other amounts under the Bonds.
+The following summary does not purport to be a comprehensive description of all the tax considerations which may be relevant to a decision to purchase, own or dispose of the Bonds.
+Prospective investors should carefully consider the tax consequences of investing in the Bonds and consult their own tax adviser about their own tax situation.
+Finally, potential investors should be aware that tax regulations and their application by the relevant taxation authorities change from time to time, with or without retroactive effect.
+Accordingly, it is not possible to predict the precise tax treatment which will apply at any given time.